-One day, I was searching about some topic.
+One day, I was searching for some topic.
 I stumbled upon the DEV!

 Loved the UI.
 It was simple and elegant.
 After I read the tutorial, I signed up.
 Curious to know about this, I came to know that DEV is a 'free' Medium.
 You can read as many articles as you can here without any paywall.

 I thought to give it a try.
-So, copy pasted my whole Medium article here.
-Although, it was Data Science related but still audience on DEV was responsive and loving.
+So, copy-pasted my whole Medium article here.
+Although, it was Data Science related still audience on DEV was responsive and loving.
 There were more views as compared to Medium.
 I got around 10 reactions in 2 days.

 That was big for me at that time and enough to boost my morale.

 I started writing on DEV.
-Response here was quick.
+The response here was quick.
 People were loving my posts.

 It was my first article which got 1K+ views on DEV.
 I was so happy that I was getting traction.

 That gave me a boost.
-Since then I have been writing every week and discussing things which developers in particular and community in general loves.
+Since then I have been writing every week and discussing things which developers in particular and community in general love.

-On one of my post, Quincy Larson commented to thank me for promoting freeCodeCamp tutorials.
+On one of my posts, Quincy Larson commented to thank me for promoting freeCodeCamp tutorials.